paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 The draft uses "JSON Web Signature", "JOSE Header", "JWS Signature", "JWS Signing Input" as defined by {{RFC7515}}.

-Signing Party:
+Producer:
-: The Party that performs the key agreement first and generates the MAC.
-Similar to a Signer.
+: The party that performs the DH-KA first, derives the MAC key via a KDF, constructs the JOSE Header and JWS Payload, and computes the JWS Signature.

-Verifying Party:
+Recipient:
-: The Party that performs the key agreement second, generates the MAC and compares it to a given value.
-Similar to a Verifier.
+: The party that performs the DH-KA second, derives the MAC key via information in the JWS, and validates the JWS using the MAC key according to {{RFC7515}}.

 # Cryptographic Dependencies